kamera25/DXL4L/README.md

-#Recomend!!!
+#Recommend!!!
-YOU SHULD USE [DXPortLib](https://github.com/mauvecow/DxPortLib), if you want use Dxlib on Linux or Mac. it is almost implement some functions of Dxlib!!
+YOU SHULD USE [DXPortLib](https://github.com/mauvecow/DxPortLib), if you want use Dxlib on Linux or Mac.
+It is almost implement some functions of Dxlib!!

 # What is DXL4L?